 3. What medications or other treatments have you tried?

-Your doctor will want to know about any side effects and treatment outcomes (positive, negative or neutral) that you experienced when taking medications for your anxiety.
+Your doctor will want to know about any side effects and treatment outcomes — positive, negative, or neutral — that you experienced when taking anxiety medications.

 5. Have you used or are you currently using recreational drugs?

-Oftentimes, people with social anxiety will use recreational drugs as a sort of medication to treat their anxiety disorder.
-When someone drinks alcohol or abuses other drugs like marijuana or benzodiazepines, it may temporarily relieve some of their anxious feelings.
-However, drugs are not a long-term effective treatment when they are not prescribed medicine, and they may lead to more severe anxiety, depression, and substance abuse.
+Oftentimes, people with social anxiety will use recreational drugs as a way to self-medicate and treat their anxiety disorder.
+When someone drinks alcohol or misuses other substances like marijuana or benzodiazepines, it may temporarily relieve some of their anxious feelings.
+However, substance use is not a long-term effective treatment when they are not prescribed medicine, and these habits may lead to more severe depression, anxiety, and other mental health conditions.

 6. What type of talk therapy have you tried?

-Therapy has been shown to be very effective at treating anxiety.
+Therapy for anxiety has been shown to be very effective at alleviating symptoms, reframing anxious thoughts, and teaching effective coping skills.
 However, there are many different types of therapy available, each with its own unique benefits.
 Be sure to discuss with your doctor what types of therapy you have tried in the past.

 7. What type of treatment would you like to learn more about?

 If you’ve done your research and you’re curious to learn more about certain treatment options for anxiety, do not be afraid to ask and advocate for yourself.
-Alternative treatment options like transcranial magnetic stimulation (TMS) can help anxiety or co-occurring depression.
+Alternative care approaches like transcranial magnetic stimulation (TMS) therapy for anxiety can help alleviate symptoms or simultaneously treat co-occurring depression.

 8. What are your treatment goals?

-In addition to the information you give your provider about your mental health, you may also want to prepare some questions.
-Some of these might include asking:
+In addition to the information your provider will ask you about your mental health, you may also want to prepare some questions to ask them.
+Here are a list of questions you can bring to your first appointment that will inform your understanding of care.

 1. What type of anxiety do I have?

-There are many different types of anxiety disorders.
-Some of the most common include:
+There are many different types of anxiety disorders, including:

 - Generalized Anxiety Disorder (GAD): A condition characterized by a constant sense of worry and fear, even when there is little to actually worry about.
 Symptoms of GAD include muscle tension and fatigue, shortness of breath, the inability to concentrate, and irritability.

 - Separation Anxiety Disorder: A disorder characterized by excessive fear of being away from home or from someone that the individual cares about.
-This condition is often seen in children, but can also develop in adults
+This type of anxiety is often seen in teenagers, but can also develop in adults.

 2. What are my treatment options?

 Once you have determined the severity of your anxiety disorder, your doctor will be able to help you seek treatment by recommending the best treatment options for you.
-This may include prescription medications, talk therapy, or lifestyle changes.
+This may include recommending prescription medications for anxiety, talk therapy, or lifestyle changes.

 3. Are there any medications or behavioral therapies that you recommend for me?

-Your doctors will be able to recommend a treatment plan based on your symptoms and the severity of your anxiety.
+Your doctors will be able to recommend a treatment plan based on your symptoms and the severity of your anxiety, which may include certain types of psychiatric medications.
 They may also be able to offer professional medical advice on how to cope with panic attacks and engage in stress management.

 4. What side effects should I watch for?

-Itโs important to know about any possible side effects of the medication that you are taking, as well as any side effects that may arise from withdrawing from the medication.
+It’s important to know about any possible side effects of the medication that you are taking, as well as any side effects that may arise from withdrawing from the medication.
+This will help you weigh the pros and cons of medication to determine if it’s right for you.

 5. How long do I need to take this medication?

-Many people assume that they will need to talk about mental health medication forever, but often, this is not the case.
+Many people assume that they will need to take medication forever, but often, this is not the case.
 Your doctor will be able to help you understand how long to stay on treatment before you can taper off it.

 6. What type of support system do I need in order to be successful?